 - Some may find the shoes slightly inflexible.

 KEEN’s hiking boots for plantar fasciitis use a KEEN.DRY waterproof membrane that lets vapor out to keep you dry all day long.
 Made of 100% PFC-free water-repellent leather, the shoe extends protection without the use of any harmful chemicals.
-The KEEN ALL-TERRAIN non-marking rubber outsole is the real star here for giving you a solid grip without leaving behind any messy footprints.
+The KEEN ALL-TERRAIN non-marking rubber outsole is the real star here for giving you a solid grip and reliable traction without leaving behind any messy footprints.
 With the help of the torsion stability External Support Shank and mid-cut height, both balance and ankle support on uneven surfaces are guaranteed by these plantar fasciitis hiking boots.
-The collar and padded tongue give you a snug fit, while the metatomical footbed conforms to the natural contours of your foot and offers excellent arch support.
+The collar and padded tongue give you a snug fit, while the metatomical footbed conforms to the natural contours of your foot.
+The design offers sole durability and excellent arch support.

 - Available in 6 colors